-2.34 In addition to the Investor Test and, if applicable, the Benefit Test, applications for consent may also be assessed by the OIO and Minister against "national interest" considerations (the "National Interest Test").

-- 2.35 The National Interest Test mandatorily applies where the investment: - (a) relates to land or assets used in a "strategically important business"; or - (b) will result in one or more "non-New Zealand government investors" from a single country acquiring a more than 25% direct or indirect ownership or control interest in the target business or assets. - 2.36 A "strategically important business" is a business that is involved in ports, airports, or electricity generation, distribution, metering or aggregation, provides a large or medium drinking water supply, provides a wastewater or sewerage network, or disposes of sewage or storm water, is involved in telecommunications infrastructure or services, is a New Zealand registered bank or involved in financial market infrastructure, is a media business with significant impact, or owns or controls high-risk critical national infrastructure. - 2.37 The "non-New Zealand government investor" definition is complex, but in broad terms an entity will be considered a non-New Zealand government investor if it is, or its upstream owners are, more than 25% owned or controlled, directly or indirectly, by one or more government related entities (such as sovereign wealth funds, SOEs, public pension funds (national/federal, state or municipal) and/or their associated entities) from a single country. - 2.38 The Minister also has residual discretion to review under the National Interest Test any other investment that is the subject of an application for consent and which the Minister considers may pose risks to New Zealand's national interest.
+- 2.36 In addition to the Investor Test and, if applicable, the Benefit Test, applications for consent may also be assessed by the OIO and Minister of Finance against "national interest" considerations (the "National Interest Test"). - 2.37 The National Interest Test mandatorily applies where the investment: - (a) relates to land or assets used in a "strategically important business"; or - (b) will result in one or more "non-New Zealand government investors" from a single country acquiring a more than 25% direct or indirect ownership or control interest in the target business or assets. - 2.38 A "strategically important business" is a business that is involved in ports, airports, electricity generation, distribution, metering or aggregation, provides a large or medium drinking water supply, provides a wastewater or sewerage network, or disposes of sewage or storm water, is involved in telecommunications infrastructure or services, is a New Zealand registered bank or involved in financial market infrastructure, is a media business with significant impact, or owns or controls high-risk critical national infrastructure. - 2.39 The "non-New Zealand government investor" definition is complex, but in broad terms an entity will be considered a non-New Zealand government investor if it is, or its upstream owners are, more than 25% owned or controlled, directly or indirectly, by one or more government related entities (such as sovereign wealth funds, SOEs, public pension funds (national/federal, state or municipal) and/ or their associated entities) from a single country.
+Due to the way the test applies at an entity level, even relatively widely held private equity funds and similar passive investment vehicles are commonly caught by this definition, thereby attracting the application of the national interest test. - 2.40 The Minister of Finance also has residual discretion to review under the National Interest Test any other investment that is the subject of an application for consent and which the Minister considers may pose risks to New Zealand's national interest.
 As such, the Government has a broad discretion to prohibit a transaction proposed to be undertaken by investors on "national interest" grounds, even if the investor otherwise meets the Investor Test and, if applicable, the Benefits Test.
-Potential factors that could trigger the application of the National Interest Test include if the proposed investment: - (a) has foreign government or associated involvement that is below the 25 per cent threshold but grants that government (or its associates, or both) disproportionate levels of access or control to sensitive New Zealand assets; - (b) would grant an investor significant market power within an industry or result in vertical integration of a supply chain; or - (c) is potentially inconsistent with government objectives, for example environmental or economic objectives. - 2.39 The National Interest Test will be used to block or restrict an overseas investment transaction rarely and "only where necessary to protect New Zealand's core national interests".
-The rebuttable presumption is that overseas investment is in New Zealand's national interest, and hence the new test is similar to Australia's 'not contrary to the national interest' test under the Foreign Investment Review Board regime. - 2.40 If a transaction is determined to be contrary to the national interest, consent may be declined, conditions may be imposed on a consent, or the investor may be required to enter into enforceable undertakings with the OIO to mitigate any perceived risks.
+Potential factors that could trigger the application of the National Interest Test include if the proposed investment:

+- (a) has foreign government or associated involvement that is below the 25% threshold but grants that government (or its associates, or both) disproportionate levels of access or control to sensitive New Zealand assets; - (b) would grant an investor significant market power within an industry or result in vertical integration of a supply chain; or - (c) is potentially inconsistent with government objectives, for example environmental or economic objectives. - 2.41 The National Interest Test will be used to block or restrict an overseas investment transaction rarely and "only where necessary to protect New Zealand's core national interests".
+The rebuttable presumption is that overseas investment is in New Zealand's national interest, and hence the test under New Zealand's regime is similar to Australia's 'not contrary to the national interest' test under the Foreign Investment Review Board regime. - 2.42 If a transaction is determined to be contrary to the national interest, consent may be declined, conditions may be imposed on a consent, or the investor may be required to enter into enforceable undertakings with the OIO to mitigate any perceived risks.

-National security and public order regime
+National security and public order call-in regime